What are the symptoms?2

 5. The downloading and use of the Cigna Envoy or the Cigna Wellbeing Mobile App is subject to the terms and conditions of the App and the online store from which it is downloaded.
 Standard mobile phone carrier and data usage charges apply.

-This information is for educational purposes only and is not medical advice.
-Always consult with your health care provider for appropriate examinations, treatment, testing and care recommendations.
+This information is for educational purposes only.
+It's not medical advice.
+Always consult with your health care provider for appropriate examinations, treatment and health care recommendations.